Home » Lemon Lush

 This recipe is simple to prepare and layers creamy textures with tangy flavors into a delightful dessert perfect for any lemon enthusiast.
 Here’s how to make Lemon Lush:

-2. In a large bowl, mix the graham cracker crumbs with the melted butter until combined.
-Firmly press the mixture into the bottom of the prepared baking dish, creating an even layer.
-Freeze until the crust is firm, about 20 minutes.
+In a large mixing bowl, combine the graham cracker crumbs with the melted butter.
+Press the mixture firmly into the bottom of the prepared dish using the flat bottom of a measuring cup to create an even layer.
+Freeze until firm, about 20 minutes.

-3. In another large bowl, beat the cream cheese, lemon zest, lemon juice, and 1 cup of powdered sugar with an electric mixer on high speed until the mixture is fluffy, about 3 minutes.
+In another large bowl, beat the cream cheese, lemon zest, lemon juice, and 1 cup of powdered sugar using an electric mixer on high speed until light and fluffy, about 3 minutes.
+If you are mixing by hand, a mini balloon whisk works beautifully to get the texture airy.

-4. In a separate large bowl, combine the heavy whipping cream and the remaining 1/4 cup powdered sugar.
+In a separate bowl, combine the heavy whipping cream and remaining ¼ cup powdered sugar.
 Beat on high until stiff peaks form, about 2 minutes.
-Gently fold 1 cup of the whipped cream into the cream cheese mixture.
+Gently fold 1 cup of the whipped cream into the cream cheese mixture using a silicone spatula to keep it light and airy.

-5. Spread the cream cheese mixture over the chilled crust and freeze until set, about 30 minutes.
+Spread the cream cheese mixture evenly over the chilled crust.
+Freeze until set, about 30 minutes.

-6. In a large bowl, whisk together the milk and pudding mix until smooth and thickened, about 2 to 4 minutes.
-Spread the pudding over the cream cheese layer.
-Chill until the pudding is slightly set, about 45 minutes.
+In a large bowl, whisk together the milk and pudding mix until smooth and thickened, about 2 to 4 minutes.
+I like using a mini handheld whisk to make sure the pudding is lump-free.
+Spread the pudding over the cream cheese layer and chill until slightly set, about 45 minutes.

-7. Carefully spread the remaining whipped cream over the pudding layer.
-Chill, covered, until firm, for at least 4 hours or up to 24 hours.
-Garnish with lemon slices before serving.
+Carefully spread the remaining whipped cream over the pudding layer using a small offset spatula for a smooth finish.
+Chill covered until firm, at least 4 hours or up to 24 hours.
+Garnish with fresh lemon slices before serving.

-8. Store any leftovers, covered, in the refrigerator for up to 4 days.
+Store any leftovers in the refrigerator, covered, for up to 4 days.

 Chef Jenn’s Tips